lucb31/game-engine-go/README.md

 - Shop only available if inside castle
 - Add upgrades to buy with wood

+### Harvesting
+- Add animation / effect to identify which object is being harvested

 ## Priority
 - Add tutorial HUD menu